Your Switchgear Expert

 The Custom Switchgear Division at Southwest Electric Company focuses on innovative switchgear solutions to meet your evolving needs.

+Today, industries are more integrated and require more power from a variety of sources (renewables, utilities), and the need to integrate all of these sources with the existing real state requires designs and custom-made equipment.
 Our experienced electrical switchgear staff provides a range of flexible solutions, whether you’re looking for new switchgear or hoping to repair or refurbish your existing equipment.
-Combined, our team has more than 325 years of engineering, manufacturing, and field experience.

 Upgrading your switchgear is a significant commitment that requires buy-in from all levels of your organization.
 At SWE we understand the complexities involved in this process and can walk you through each step.
-And our competitive lead times will keep your operations running as smoothly as possible.
+Our competitive lead times and alternative solutions will keep your operations running as smoothly as possible.

 We start by listening to you and reviewing your site to understand your exact requirements.
 From there, our team will develop a custom switchgear solution that will meet your needs while also: